wmbest2/Barstool/README.md

 Limitations
 ----

-Barstool takes a android.support.v4.widget.DrawerLayout as a parameter.
+Barstool takes a android.support.v4.widget.DrawerLayout or will wrap an Activity.

-This is to inject the Toolbar view and is a requirement I'd like to remove but for now it is necessary.
+Barstool will only inject the drawer if BuildConfig.DEBUG == true

 Create Plugin
 ----